aleph-zero-foundation/AlephBFT/README.md

 ### Future work

-- Asynchronous liveness is an important theoretical property and there is a lot of technical sophistication that comes in the design of Aleph in order to achieve it, however on the practical side there is still little evidence that performing such attacks against liveness in real-world scenarios is possible.
+- Asynchronous liveness is an important theoretical property and there is a lot of technical sophistication that comes in the design of AlephBFT in order to achieve it, however on the practical side there is still little evidence that performing such attacks against liveness in real-world scenarios is possible.
 Still, no matter how unlikely such attacks might be, we take them very seriously and plan to add randomness to AlephBFT in one of the future releases.
 We decided to go